PolyU-Edge-Intelligence-Lab/Lab-Website/content/home/hero.md

 **The concept of Edge Learning, integrates Edge Computing, Artificial Intelligence and Big Data, uses edge devices to perform model training and inference.**

-**Enabling Pervasive Intelligence** - from manufacturing, transportation and multimedia service to healthcare.
+**Enabling Pervasive Intelligence** - from home, grid, manufacturing, transportation and multimedia service to healthcare.